Mommy Makeovers and your age

 How does your age affect the decision to have a Mommy Makeover?
 Is 26 too young?
 Is 68 too old?

 The short answer to both is “no”, not necessarily.
 If your body is healthy enough to undergo the surgery, then any age beyond the age of consent is actually ok.
 There are extremes, of course, and if you are at either of these extremes then you won’t get a definitive answer anywhere online – you must talk with your doctor (preferably more than one).

-I’m attaching an infographic that was done a year or so ago but the information it portrays is still accurate and very interesting.
-My thanks to the American Society of Aesthetic Plastic Surgery, Inc for putting this infographic together as well as the reports from which I got the rest of the statistics in this post.
+My thanks to the American Society of Aesthetic Plastic Surgery, Inc for putting this information together as well as the reports from which I got the rest of the statistics in this post.

 As you can see from this graphic, surgical and non-surgical procedures are undertaken from age 19 until the 60’s and beyond.
 We can expect this trend to continue and even expand as time goes by.